anonaddy/docker/README.md

 You can define additional environment variables that will be used by AnonAddy by creating a file named `.env` in `/data`.

+### Override Postfix main configuration

+In some cases you may want to override the default Postfix main configuration to fit your infrastructure.
+To do so, you can create a file named `postfix-main.alt.cf` in `/data` and it will be used instead of the generated configuration. **Use at your own risk**.

+> **Warning**
+>
+> Container has to be restarted to propagate changes

 ## Contributing